-- 4.14 If the matter is to be fully investigated, as opposed to being dismissed or referred to the Local Resolution procedure, the Monitoring Officer will appoint an Investigating Officer who will prepare an initial report and recommendation.
+4.15 If the matter is to be fully investigated, as opposed to being dismissed or referred to the Local Resolution procedure, the Monitoring Officer will appoint an Investigating Officer who will prepare an initial report and recommendation.
 An Investigating Officer may be an officer or solicitor of another authority or a person independent of local government.
 When appointing the Investigating Officer, the Monitoring Officer will write to the relevant parties informing them that the matter is to be fully investigated and informing them who will be responsible for conducting the investigation.
 The Monitoring Officer should give an indication as to likely timescale for the completion of the investigation, which should be within 28 days.
 Referring a matter for investigation does not mean that there have been any findings of fact.
-It simply means that the alleged conduct, if proved, may amount to a failure to comply with the Code and that some action should be taken in response to the complaint. - 4.15 The Monitoring Officer will consider the recommendation of the Investigating Officer's report.
+It simply means that the alleged conduct, if proved, may amount to a failure to comply with the Code and that some action should be taken in response to the complaint.

+4.16 A draft report will be sent by the Investigating Officer to the parties for them to comment on prior to the Monitoring Officer receiving the final version.

+4.17 The Monitoring Officer will consider the recommendation of the Investigating Officer's report.
 If the recommendation is that there has been no breach of the Code, the Monitoring Officer will consult the Independent Person.
 If having taken into account the views of the Independent Person the Monitoring Officer approves the recommendation of the report then the Monitoring Officer will write to the complainant and the Member concerned to inform them that there will be no further action.
 This will normally be undertaken within 10 working days of the receipt of the report.
 The Monitoring Officer will give reasons for the decision.
-There is no appeal or review of that decision by the Authority or any other person. - 4.16 If the investigation concludes that there is evidence of a breach of the Code then the Monitoring Officer will consult the Independent Person and make a decision either to: - (a) resolve the matter without the need for a hearing.
-That may include the application of those sanctions limited to those set out in paragraph 6.8 below.
+There is no appeal or review of that decision by the Authority or any other person.

+- 4.18 If the investigation concludes that there is evidence of a breach of the Code then the Monitoring Officer will consult the Independent Person and make a decision either to: - (a) resolve the matter without the need for a hearing.
+That may include the application of those sanctions limited to those set out in paragraph 5.9 below.
 The Monitoring Officer will write to the complainant and the member concerned to inform them of the decision.
 The Monitoring Officer will give reasons for the decision.
-There is no appeal or review of that decision by the Authority or any other person; or

-- (b) convene a meeting of the Authority's Hearings Committee, to hear the matter. - 4.17 In exceptional circumstances it may be considered by the Monitoring Officer and Independent Person that the Chair of the Authority should be invited to consider whether the member should be asked to withdraw from Authority duties pending the outcome of the Hearings Committee.
+There is no appeal or review of that decision by the Authority or any other person; or - (b) convene a meeting of the Authority's Hearings Committee, to hear the matter. - 4.19 In exceptional circumstances it may be considered by the Monitoring Officer and Independent Person that the Chair of the Authority should be invited to consider whether the member should be asked to withdraw from Authority duties pending the outcome of the Hearings Committee.
 There will need to be reasonable grounds for the belief that such as step is in the interests of the subject Member or the Authority.